valkosch/A_Star/README.md

 ./astar
 ```

 Or you can build the binary by yourself.
 To do this first download the dependencies.
-On my Arch it goes like this, but I'm sure youcan find the same packages with your own package manager.
+On my Arch it goes like this, but I'm sure you can find the same packages with your own package manager.

 ```
 sudo pacman -S sdl2 sdl2_gfx sdl2_image sdl2_ttf